-In other words, this last stretch of 2016 is the most important time of the year to focus on paid digital campaigns.
-Doing so not only helps you capture Holiday traffic and gain higher conversion rates, but it can also help you segment pro-actively and define a more niche target within your relevant vertical.
+In other words, the fourth quarter (October, November and December) is the most important time of the year to focus on paid digital campaigns.
+Doing so not only helps you capture holiday traffic and gain higher conversion rates, but it can also help you segment pro-actively and define a more niche target within your relevant vertical.
 When done right, your revenue reports will be smiling as will your happy customers and their beaming gift recipients.

 Getting ready early matters a whole lot too.
 Studies show brands that are able to have their holiday advertising campaigns in place 45 days before a major calendar event can capture a full 90 percent of the related search traffic.